Skip to main content

 how many sentences should I generate for different UI components

 Set the sentence count to 1 for push notifications and toast alerts where space is tight, and 3 to 4 for feed posts, story cards, or chat bubbles.
-Going higher is useful when you need to test scrollable comment sections or check how your layout handles heavy emoji density across multiple lines.
+Going higher is useful for testing scrollable comment sections or checking how a layout handles heavy emoji density across multiple lines.

 will the emojis render correctly on iOS, Android, and Windows

 The generator outputs standard Unicode emoji codepoints, which are supported on all modern operating systems and browsers.
-The visual style differs between Apple, Google, and Microsoft glyphs, so if cross-platform consistency matters, paste the snippet into your actual target device or browser to verify how it looks before finalising the design.
+The visual style differs between Apple, Google, and Microsoft glyphs, so if cross-platform consistency matters, paste the snippet into your actual target device or browser to verify before finalizing the design.